-Spatial data set could be modelled as a collection of spatially referenced objects, such as roads, buildings and cities.
+A spatial data set could be modelled as a collection of spatially referenced objects, such as roads, buildings and cities.
 Attributes of spatial objects fall into two categories: spatial attributes and non-spatial attributes.
 The spatial attributes include location, shape and other geometric or topological properties.
-Non-spatial attributes include length, height, owner, building age and name.
-A spatial neighborhood [28] of a spatially referenced object is a subset of the spatial data based on the spatial dimension using spatial relationships, e.g., distance and adjacency.
+Examples of non-spatial attributes include length, height, owner, building age and name.
+A spatial neighborhood [27] of a spatially referenced object is a subset of the spatial data based on the spatial dimension using spatial relationships, e.g., distance and adjacency.
 Comparisons between spatially referenced objects are based on non-spatial attributes.

 In a spatial context, local anomalies are of paramount importance.
 Spatial outliers are spatially referenced objects whose non-spatial attribute values are significantly different from those of other spatially referenced objects in their spatial neighborhoods.
 Informally, a spatial outlier is a local instability, or an extreme observation with respect to its neighboring values, even though it may not be significantly different from the entire population.
-Detecting spatial outliers is useful in many applications of geographic information systems and spatial databases [21, 22, 25].
+Detecting spatial outliers is useful in many applications of geographic information systems and spatial databases [20, 21, 24].
 These application domains include transportation, ecology, public safety, public health, climatology, and location based services.
-In these applications, there may be more than one non-spatial attributes associated with each spatial location.
-For example, in census data set, each census track contains several nonspatial attributes, including population, population density, income, poverty, housing, education, and race [27].
-Detecting outliers from these spatial data with multiple attributes will help demographist and social worker to identify local anomalies for further analysis.
+In these applications, there may be more than one non-spatial attributes associated with each spatial object.
+For example, in census data set, each census track contains several non-spatial attributes, including population, population density, income, poverty, housing, education, and race [26].
+Detecting outliers from these spatial data with multiple attributes will help demographer and social worker to identify local anomalies for further analysis.